IdahoLabResearch/HyPAT/README.md

 ### Usage: Predict Outcomes with "Permeation Estimates" Tab

-This tab provides predictions for permeation experiments based on specified user inputs.
+The "Permeation Estimates" tab provides predictions for permeation experiments based on specified user inputs.
 The required user inputs are highlighted in yellow.
 The sample properties are thickness (mm) and material.
 The experimental apparatus parameters are O-ring/sealing method, calibrated leak rate (mol s<sup>-1</sup> Torr<sup>-1</sup>), secondary side volume (cc), and accumulation time (hr).
 The specific test parameters are sample temperature (°C) and primary calculated partial pressure